-If you're new to Window Cleaning I'm sure you'll be hungry to know what the potential is, how much can you make in a day, how many houses can you clean on average and how long should you be spending on each job?
+If you're new to Window Cleaning, I'm sure you'll be hungry to know what the potential is- how much can you make in a day, how many houses can you clean on average and how long should you be spending on each job.

-Often the answer to each question is dependant on a few factors, but even with this in mind, we can shed some light on what an average Window Cleaner might expect.
+Often, the answer to each question is dependant on a few factors.
+But even with this in mind, we can shed some light on what an average Window Cleaner might expect.

 How many houses can a Window Cleaner clean in a day?

-This is dependant on a few factors such as the size of the property, the number of windows and the distance between jobs, however many Window Cleaners aim to cover 15-20 properties in a day, assuming an average 3 bedroom property in the UK.
+Many Window Cleaners aim to cover 15-20 properties in a day, assuming an average 3 bedroom property in the UK.
 This is a handy benchmark to aim for but by no means the measure of a successful business.

 It is generally accepted that pure water cleaning is quicker than traditional cleaning on the whole.
-But of course there are exceptionally quick traditional cleaners and slow-and-steady pure water cleaners that love to tell us otherwise.
+But of course there are exceptionally quick trad cleaners and slow-and-steady pure water cleaners that love to tell us otherwise.

 How long should a Window Cleaner take per house?

-This is a great example where quality and quantity are not at all connected, how long a property takes is dependant on the size, how often it's cleaned and the method of cleaning.
 First time cleans often take twice as long as what might be considered a 'maintenance clean', as part of a 4 weekly service.
-Ultimately the measure of a successful job is simple, are the windows clean?
+Ultimately, the measure of a successful job is simple, are the windows clean?

-If you can get through 15-20 standard domestic properties in a working day, you will be around the UK average
+If you can get through 15-20 standard domestic properties in a working day, you will be around the UK average.

 How much can a Window Cleaner earn each day in the UK?

-Working as an employee, a Window Cleaner can expect on average between £8-£12.00 per hour, however most Window Cleaners are self employed, at which point the earning capabilities are unlimited!
+Working as an employee, a Window Cleaner can expect on average between £10-£15.00 per hour, however most Window Cleaners are self employed, at which point the earning capabilities are unlimited!

 In fact, the only thing limiting a business is the owner's vision, commitment, and preparation.
 That said, many self employed Window Cleaners aim to earn between £150.00 and £200.00 per day.

-Primary factors influencing the amount of money that can be earned include the area and the type of work being completed.
 Commercial work in Westminster is likely to come with a somewhat different price tag to residential work in Inverness.
 However, along with that comes increased operating costs and so ensuring you charge sufficiently to cover your costs is important to keep your business afloat

 Do Window Cleaners need a license in the UK?